- slide 1 of 4

 Bowing is equivalent to the handshake in Korean culture.
 Bowing means showing gratitude and respect to the person you are meeting with.
 The younger generations have blended the western culture with their native culture by shaking hands after bowing to each other.

-Koreans like to stay in touch with their friends and family.
 Gifts have remained an integral part of their culture; however, gifts are always given according to the capacity and affordability of the other person because Koreans firmly believe in reciprocating.
 The quantity or numbers also add value to your gifts; seven is considered as a lucky number so anything in multiples of seven will be accepted heartily.
 However, they avoid giving anything that falls in the multiple value of four because Koreans consider four as an unlucky number.
 Red, yellow and pink colors denote happiness and prosperity in the Korean culture.
 The use of white, black or green colors for wrapping is offensive and must be avoided.

 Korean food and drinks add flavor to their traditional lifestyle and rice malt served with kimchi is their specialty.
 Cold noodles, bibimbap, bulgogi and dakgalbi are some of the world famous Korean dishes.
 However, dining and eating means following a strict protocol.
 No indoor farewells, the removal of shoes before entering the house or dining room, and most importantly, only male hosts will serve the drinks.

 Korean culture is incomplete without pottery and ceramics.
-Pottery is Korea's cultural emblem and it started hundreds of years ago.
+Pottery is Korea's cultural emblem and it started thousands of years ago.
 Today, celadon, a Korean blue-glazed pottery, is famous all over the world.
 This pottery style was passed on to the Japanese by the Koreans.

 A Korean marriage does not mean the union of two individuals only, but also the unification of two families and two different lifestyles.
 Matchmaking with the help of matchmakers (Eui Hon), wedding parade on a pony, bowing to the members of family (Gyobaerye), couple drinking from the same cup (Hapgeunrye) and bridal procession (Wugwi) are major rituals of a traditional Korean marriage.